exyleio/exyleio/README.md

 ## What is this?

-This is the main GitHub page for a simple community-driven competitive online multiplayer fps game: Exyle.io.
+Exyle.io is a simple free community-driven cross-platform competitive online multiplayer fps game.

+And you're in the main repository
 It contains all information related to the game including its design, technical details, guides for contributors and players, financial information, and much more.